Home>Health Hub>General Health>Nutrition in Later-Stage CKD (Stages 3b–5)

 Nutrition Before Dialysis

-For those approaching dialysis, nutrition supports strength, healing, and resilience.
-Extreme or overly restrictive diets are rarely helpful [2].
-There is no need to “save protein” or panic.
-Preparation, not perfection, is the aim and dietitians play a key role in guiding this transition [1,2].
+If you are approaching dialysis, good nutrition can help support your strength, healing, and resilience going into treatment.
+Extreme or overly restrictive diets are rarely helpful at this stage - there is no need to "save protein" or panic.

-• Supporting quality of life alongside medical care
+• Supporting your quality of life alongside your medical care

-Nutrition in later‑stage CKD is about support, not punishment.
-With the right guidance, food can remain pleasurable, nourishing, and meaningful — helping people live as well as possible at every stage of kidney disease.
+Nutrition in later-stage CKD is about support, not punishment.
+With the right guidance, food can remain pleasurable, nourishing, and meaningful - helping you live as well as possible at every stage of your kidney disease journey.

 By Ellie Evans